Vasusamp/Mac_Learning/README.md

 Tools : Python

-Techniques: Random Forest, Logistic Regression, SVM, Decision tree, Naïve bayes, KNN and SGD
+Techniques: Exploratory data analysis, data cleaning, Random Forest, Logistic Regression, SVM, Decision tree, Naïve bayes, KNN and SGD

 Data Importing : The dataset contains 2456 rows and 31 columns.
 The column name of the target variable is mentioned as "Result".